 |Key Skills||Interpersonal, organizational, problem-solving, research, verbal and written communication skills|

-Sources: *American League of Lobbyists; **The Princeton Review; ***Job postings from employers (September 2012); ****U.S. Bureau of Labor Statistics (BLS).
+Sources: Association of Government Relations Professionals; The Princeton Review; Job postings from employers (July 2015); U.S. Bureau of Labor Statistics (BLS).

 Lobbying does not require a specific academic degree.
 However, the U.S. Bureau of Labor Statistics (BLS) classifies lobbyists as public relations specialists and individuals in this profession typically have a bachelor's degree.
 Aspiring lobbyists may consider a degree program in political science, which may includes classes that cover lobbying and its role in the political system.
 Coursework may provide instruction on the legislative process, as well as how lobbyists participate in the creation of rules and regulations.

 - Earn a certificate.
-The American League of Lobbyists offers a lobbying certificate program that can greatly improve a new lobbyist's understanding of the lobbying process.
-This program, which requires 11 sessions, covers all aspects of the lobbying profession, including necessary background, methods of networking, knowledge of regulations and training in best practices.
+The Association of Government Relations Professionals (AGRP) offers a lobbying certificate program that can greatly improve a new lobbyist's understanding of the lobbying process.
+The Professional Lobbying Certificate requires 11 sessions, and covers all aspects of the lobbying profession, including necessary background, methods of networking, knowledge of regulations and training in best practices.
 Some universities also offer certificate programs in lobbying.

 Step 2: Participate in a Lobbying Internship